 The second solution was to wait until the second semester of sophomore year to take distributions from the grandparent 529 plan.
 Remember, the FAFSA looks at prior-prior year income.

-However, considering the cash support and untaxed income changes on the FAFSA for next year, we could see a change for the better.
-Ideally, all of this maneuvering mentioned above will be unnecessary.
+However, considering the cash support and untaxed income changes on the FAFSA for next year, all of the maneuvering mentioned above should be unnecessary.

 We realize this may all be very confusing, so if you’d like to speak to an expert on how to maximize aid or cash flow, please reach out for a free consultation with one of our college financial planners:

-Many parents hold the view that their child can go to any college as long as it is public in-state because that’s cheaper.
+Many parents believe their child can go to any college as long as it is public in-state.
 While not a terrible approach to take, it is very limiting.

-Many private colleges have large endowments, meaning that if they really want to attract your student to the school, they will open up their wallet.
+Many private colleges have large endowments relative to their student population and more flexibility with their money, meaning they will open up their wallet if they want to attract your student to the school.
 With more money to spread to fewer students, private schools tend to have a higher capacity to give need-based aid AND merit aid than public colleges.
-They also tend to be more flexible with their funds.

 So, if nothing else, don’t rule out private colleges.
-In fact, some out-of-state public schools may even be affordable.
+Furthermore, even some out-of-state public schools may even be affordable.

 I put the word negotiate in quotes here because the stewards of higher education do not want the perception that this is a business transaction.
 So, don’t use the word negotiate.

 Nevertheless, you can discuss cost and aid with college financial aid and admissions officers.
-If you are admitted to a school, it is in their best interests to try and get you to attend.
-If they want your child badly enough, they may offer a better financial package to win your child over.
+If your child is admitted to a school, it is in the school’s best interest to get you to attend.

-In fact, I have seen colleges go all out to better their financial aid offers when shown the aid offer from a rival college.
+I have seen colleges go all out to better their financial aid offers when shown an aid offer from a rival college.

 But the catch is this: you have to take an active role in politely reaching out to the financial aid & admissions offices, talking to them, and then going back and forth with several colleges till you get an offer you can’t resist.
-For this to work, you have to be ready to walk away from a specific college.
-This can be a massive emotional challenge to your child, so it’s a good idea to sit down and have the money/college talk with your kids as early as you can.
+You must be ready to walk away from a specific college for this to work.
+This can be a massive emotional challenge to your child, so it’s a good idea to sit down and have the money/college talk with your kids as early as possible.

 While private loans should be your last resort, there are many loan options out there from private lenders that come at a lower interest rate than the Parent Plus Loans if the parents have good credit.
 Check out Sallie Mae, Commonbond, or Simple Tuition.

-Before choosing the private student loan route, though, make sure you have run through this list: 14 Ways to Minimize Student Loans.
+Before choosing the private student loan route, though, run through this list: 14 Ways to Minimize Student Loans.

-The main reason families get stuck in student debt trouble is because they don’t adequately plan for college or find the right financial fit and say they “will make it work.”
+Families get stuck in student debt trouble because they don’t adequately plan for college or find the right financial fit and say they “will make it work.”

 Those who know the rules and strategies as early as possible gain a distinct advantage in the college funding game.